 You can easily earn a free flight to Japan in less than a year, but you’ll have to get the

 For most airlines, award flights cost the same from either the East or West Coast to Tokyo, Japan’s main international hub.
-There were a few frequent flyer programs, though, that charged notable less if you flew from the West Coast.
+There are a few frequent flyer programs, though, that charge notably less if you fly from the West Coast.

 From Los Angeles, for example, you’ll be able to get an award flight to Japan with just the sign-up bonus from the Chase Sapphire card.
 That means you’ll be ready to book in just three months.
 From the East Coast, however, you’ll have to save for a bit longer.
 With the Starwood Preferred Guest American Express card, you’ll have enough for a flight in eleven months.

 Before we get into all of the credit card options, let’s take a look at the best frequent flyer programs to use.